o360/backend/README.md

  * *SCHEDULER_ENABLED* - (true, false) is background tasks execution enabled
  * *USER_FILES_PATH* - user files path

+> In addition to this list of variables, you should also set at least one of the [authentication sources](#setting-up-authentication-sources) via dedicated environment variables

 ### Setting up Google account

-1. Go to https://console.developers.google.com/ and create a project.
+1. Go to https://console.developers.google.com/ and create a project
 2. Getting *drive_service_key.json*:
     * Go to credentials section
     * Press "CREATE CREDENTIALS" button and choose "Service account"